Paul Kurtz

 Brief Biography

-Kurtz carries on the legacy of the pragmatic and naturalistic humanism that he acquired while at Columbia.
-Committed to the superior rationality of scientific inquiry, he has staunchly defended science and reason against all forms of superstition, mythology, and fraudulent deception.
-Kurtz is founder and chair of the Center for Inquiry Transnational in Amherst, New York, and he leads many associated organizations, including the Committee for Scientific Inquiry (founded in 1976 as Committee for the Scientific Investigation of Claims of the Paranormal) and the Council for Secular Humanism (founded in 1980 as the Council for Democratic and Secular Humanism), and he also is the editor-in-chief of the magazine Free Inquiry.
-He was co-President of the International Humanist and Ethical Union, and is a Humanist Laureate and President of the International Academy of Humanism.
+Kurtz carried on the legacy of the pragmatic and humanistic naturalism that he acquired while at Columbia University.
+Committed to the superior rationality of scientific inquiry, he staunchly defended science and reason against all forms of superstition, mythology, and fraudulent deception.
+He joined the leadership of the American Humanist Association in 1967.
+In 1969 he founded a publishing company, Prometheus Books, which presently operates in Amherst, New York.
+Kurtz was the founder and longtime chair of the Center for Inquiry in Amherst, New York, and he led its associated organizations, most notably the Committee for Scientific Inquiry (founded in 1976 as Committee for the Scientific Investigation of Claims of the Paranormal) and the Council for Secular Humanism (founded in 1980 as the Council for Democratic and Secular Humanism).
+He also was the editor-in-chief of the magazine Free Inquiry.
+He was co-President of the International Humanist and Ethical Union, and was a Humanist Laureate and President of the International Academy of Humanism.
+After his resignation from all positions with the Center for Inquiry in 2009, he founded the Institute for Science and Human Values in 2010.

 Several of his books present his philosophical views of science, naturalism, ethical theory and political theory.
 In the areas of philosophy of science and naturalism, central works are The Transcendental Temptation: A Critique of Religion and the Paranormal (1986), Philosophical Essays in Pragmatic Naturalism (1991), The New Skepticism: Inquiry and Reliable Knowledge (1992), and Skepticism and Humanism: The New Paradigm (2001).
-Recent books develop his humanistic ethics: Forbidden Fruit: The Ethics of Humanism (1987), Eupraxophy: Living without Religion (1989), The Courage to Become: The Virtues of Humanism (1997), and Affirmations: Joyful and Creative Exuberance (2004).
+Other books develop his humanistic ethics: Forbidden Fruit: The Ethics of Humanism (1987), Eupraxophy: Living without Religion (1989), The Courage to Become: The Virtues of Humanism (1997), and Affirmations: Joyful and Creative Exuberance (2004).

 Books about Paul Kurtz include Toward a New Enlightenment: The Philosophy of Paul Kurtz (Transaction, 1994), and Promethean Love: Paul Kurtz and the Humanistic Perspective on Love (Cambridge Scholars Press, 2006).